 Brackets are quite different from game-by-game betting on the NCAA Tournament.
 The latter allows you to be more selective in the teams you back and pay out based on posted odds rather than your standing against others.
 With brackets, you either pay to enter your selections in a pool at the office, local bar, social club, or sportsbook, or submit it to a free-to-enter NCAA Tournament bracket contest.

 The unpredictability of bracket betting aside, there’s no doubt it’s one of the most fun ways to bet on March Madness.
-Whether this is your first bracket or your 100th, the following five basic March Madness bracket building tips tend to hold true:
+Whether this is your first bracket or your 100th, the following five basic March Madness bracket-building tips tend to hold true:

-The lines are posted by oddsmakers with in-depth knowledge about the world of college basketball betting and you can lean on these NCAA experts to help you make your picks.
+The lines are posted by oddsmakers with in-depth knowledge about the world of college basketball betting betting, and you can lean on these NCAA experts to help you make your picks.

 They aren’t always right, but they’re not often way wrong.
 You can feel confident in using the information available at NJ sports betting apps to help you make the majority of your March Madness picks.